isomerpages/gb-assist/pages/solutionrepo/solution432.md

 ### Description

 VEON@Experience is a suite of cloud-based SaaS tools to empower Stylist and Salons in their daily business operations.
 Designed for the next-generation salons, VEON@Experience is extremely visual and easy-to-use for ordinary people like you and me.
 You can use it anytime, anywhere, on any internet-enabled touch screen devices on demand.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Gamurai_20200038_Annex_3_20200625145018_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria